 If you think that you are still feeling raw with your rage and grief, take your time.
 There is a time to be a victim and it is perfectly fine.
 Just avoid dumping on others but definitely welcome and validate your feelings and emotions.
 It is your personal internal process.

 Within the scripts of our adoption story lies the key to personal awakening to the human journey and to a healthy and happy life.
 The best gift to our broken-heart child inside is to be their loving parents and take care of them.
-If your birth mother is open to connection or if you adoptive parents are supportive to you, that’s awesome.
+If your birth mother is open to connection or if your adoptive parents are supportive of you, that’s awesome.